raganwald/presentations/optimism-mindset.md

 ## **against**
 # Learned Optimism

+^ Let's consider an example from Dr. Dweck's book.

-^ Let's consider what happens when we tell a child that they got an "A" on a test because they are *smart*.
-This is indeed something that sounds like a personal, general, and permanent attribute.
+^ What happens when we tell a child that they got an "A" on a test because they are *smart*?
+This  sounds like a personal, general, and permanent attribute.
 And the research shows that children who are told they get good results because they are smart end up doing more poorly than those who are told that they got an "A" because they studied.

 ^ Studying is personal, but it is specific in that it mostly improves performance in the subject you studied.
 Is it permanent?
 Well, if your learned something, that knowledge is somewhat permanent.
 But if you want to keep doing well in school, you have to keep studying.
 So from the perspective of getting more "A's," studying is temporary.